LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 AR platform rifles (the M-16’s civilian version) are now the most popular rifle in America, like it or not.
-Well over five million are owned nationwide, and they comprise the fastest selling, and fastest growing, segment in the firearms market today.
+Well, over five million are owned nationwide, and they comprise the fastest-selling, and fastest-growing segment in the firearms market today.

 Soldier Turned Hunter

 Although first envisioned by its creator, Eugene Stoner, as a military weapon, AR rifles are well suited to hunting.
-Their modular construction allows either the manufacturer or the end user to configure them for sporting purposes.
+Their modular construction allows either the manufacturer or the end-user to configure them for sporting purposes.
 In fact, Armalite chambered the first AR rifle, the AR-10, for the 7.62mm NATO round which is the popular .308 Winchester.
-All AR type rifles are almost identical mechanically regardless who produces them.
+All AR type rifles are almost identical mechanically regardless of who produces them.
 Here’s a closer look at what makes the AR so good for hunting.

 Roll Out the Barrel